-The property tax is levied on the fair cash value of all real, tangible, or intangible property unless a specific exemption exists in the Kentucky Constitution or in the case of personal property, has been granted by the General Assembly.
+The property tax is levied on the fair cash value of all real, tangible, or intangible property unless a specific exemption exists in the Kentucky Constitution or, in the case of personal property, has been granted by the General Assembly.
 Taxpayers who are 65 years of age or older, or are classified as totally disabled, qualify for a Homestead Exemption.
-This exemption, applied against the assessed value of a qualifying single-unit residential property, is adjusted every two years in accordance with the cost of living index.
-The 2021-2022 exemption is \$40,500 and reflects a \$1,200 increase over the 2019-2020 amount.
+This exemption, applied against the assessed value of a qualifying single-unit residential property, is adjusted every two years in accordance with the cost-of-living index.
+The 2023-2024 exemption is \$46,350 and reflects a \$5,850 increase over the 2021-2022 amount.

 In general, property is assessed at its fair cash value as of January 1 of each year.
 Real property must be listed for assessment with the Property Valuation Administrator (PVA) between January 1 and March 1.
-Tangible personal property is listed either with the PVA by May 15.
+Tangible personal property is listed with the PVA by May 15.

-When the Department of Revenue certifies the assessments and the tax due, the county clerk prepares tax bills for delivery to the sheriff of the county, not later than September 15.
+When the Department of Revenue certifies the assessments and all local tax rates have been set, the county clerk prepares tax bills for delivery to the sheriff of the county, not later than September 15.
 The sheriff mails a notice to each taxpayer reflecting the total tax, date due, any discount, and the discount period.
 The tax becomes delinquent if not paid before the following January 1.